 What's it about?

-Social emotional skills help students to be successful at school and through life.
+Social emotional skills help students to be successful at school and in life.
 For example, kids use these skills to focus during instructional time or to be a good friend at recess.
 Teens use these skills to think critically and make responsible decisions after school.

 There are several different frameworks used to define and describe social emotional competencies.
 Many school health partners use the five competencies set out by the Collaborative for Academic, Social, and Emotional Learning (CASEL):